Shankar-Balaji-U/Cetas-IT/Sessions/ControlAddIn/README.md

 - **Embedded Applications:** Integrate third-party applications or custom web apps directly into Business Central pages, providing a seamless user experience.

-## Example of a Custom Control AddIn in Business Central
+## File Structure Custom Control AddIn

 The structure of a typical Business Central project with a custom Control AddIn might look like this: